-A separate law will be laid down on the secondary use of health and social data (Act on the Secondary Use of Health and Social Data).
+A separate law has be laid down on the secondary use of health and social data (Act on the Secondary Use of Health and Social Data).

 The purpose of the Act is to facilitate the effective and safe processing and access to the personal social and health data for steering, supervision, research, statistics and development in the health and social sector.
 A second objective is to guarantee an individual’s legitimate expectations as well as their rights and freedoms when processing personal data.

 - the elimination of overlapping administrative burden related to the processing of permits

 - the smoother and faster processing of permits

 - the smoother collation of data from different registers

 - the easier and more efficient use of valuable social and health materials in research and development activities

 - clearer knowledge management by service providers and parameters for this

 - the National Institute for Health and Welfare’s data access rights and the legislative basis for the national registers that the institute is responsible for will be adjusted so it is in accordance with the requirements in the General Data Protection Regulation